Kangaroo

-Kangaroos are four marsupials from the family Macropodidae (macropods, meaning "large foot").
-In common use the term is used to describe the largest species from this family, the red kangaroo, as well as the antilopine kangaroo, eastern grey kangaroo, and western grey kangaroo.
+Kangaroos are marsupials from the subfamily Macropodinae (macropods, meaning "large foot").
+In common use, the term is used to describe the largest species from this family, the red kangaroo, as well as the antilopine kangaroo, eastern grey kangaroo, and western grey kangaroo.
 Kangaroos are indigenous to Australia and New Guinea.
 The Australian government estimates that 42.8 million kangaroos lived within the commercial harvest areas of Australia in 2019, down from 53.2 million in 2013.

 As with the terms "wallaroo" and "wallaby", "kangaroo" refers to a paraphyletic grouping of species.
 All three terms refer to members of the same taxonomic family, Macropodidae, and are distinguished according to size.
 The largest species in the family are called "kangaroos" and the smallest are generally called "wallabies".
 The term "wallaroos" refers to species of an intermediate size.
-There are also the tree-kangaroos, another type of macropod, which inhabit the tropical rainforests of New Guinea, far northeastern Queensland and some of the islands in the region.
-This kind of kangaroo lives in the upper branches of trees.
+There are also the tree-kangaroos, another type of macropod which inhabit the upper branches of trees in the tropical rainforests of New Guinea, far northeastern Queensland, and some of the islands in the region.
 A general idea of the relative size of these informal terms could be: